Abcight/nes-rs/readme.md

 	</tr>
 </table>

-## Goals
+## Goals 🎯
 My grandest goal is that of building a greater understanding of NES and its inner workings, as well as deepening my knowledge of Rust.
-That wouldn't be possible without having a set path in mind, so I've decided that by the end of this learning experience I want to have an emulator capable of running the "Super Mario Bros".
+That wouldn't be possible without having a set path in mind, so I've decided that by the end of this learning experience I want to have an emulator capable of running "Super Mario Bros".

-## Sources
+## Sources 📚
 - [Call-A.P.P.L.E Obelisk 6502](https://www.callapple.org/obelisk-6502-registers/)
 - [Obelisk.me guide (archived)](https://web.archive.org/web/20210909190432/http://www.obelisk.me.uk/6502/)
 - [The Rust Programming Language](https://doc.rust-lang.org/book/)